Punjab is known as ‘The bread basket of India’ due to the vast amount of crops grown in this rural area, which provides 80% of India’s produce.

 Good luck and enjoy making them!

-We also have a very traditional and rarely seen corn chapatti – Makki di roti, which is always served with Saag.
+We also have a very traditional and rarely-seen corn chapatti -Makki di Roti, which is always served with Saag.
+We have this in a dinner kit – Makki di roti & Saag.

-Roti puffed over a flame at our ‘Indian Experience’ cookery workshop, where we teach in the way that we learned from our mothers.
+Roti puffed over a flame at our ‘Indian Experience’ cookery workshop and our corporate team-bonding workshops, where we teach in the way that we learned from our mothers.

-If you’d like to learn how to make traditional Punjabi food in the way that the mother teaches the daughter, then take a look at our Indian Experience full day cookery workshop, held 6 miles south of Salisbury, on the edge of the New Forest.
+If you’d like to learn how to make traditional Punjabi food in the way that the mother teaches the daughter, then take a look at our Indian Experience full day cookery workshop, held on the South Somerset/West Dorst border, right of the A303.
 Click HERE for details.

 To learn about the other types of Punjabi bread, take a look at our Bread-making & Tasting Experience workshop, which teaches Paratha, Puri and Naan bread.
 Click HERE for details.